 Before registering your business with your state, you must elect a business structure.
 You have several options to choose from.
 The most common types of business structures include C corporations, limited liability companies (LLCs), partnerships, S corporations, and sole proprietorships.

-Which structure is best for your business?
+Which business structure is best?

 The Small Business Administration (sba.gov) recommends selecting a business structure that provides the best balance of legal protections and benefits.
 With so many factors to consider, this decision may feel overwhelming.
 You can simplify the process by answering the following questions.

-1. What is the most common structure used by a businesses?
+1. What is the most common structure?